On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Introduction

-The main result of this article is our first attempt to understand the asymptotic behavior of the Reshetikhin-Turaev and the Turaev-Viro invariants under Dehn-fillings, which generalizes Ohtsuki's result from integral Dehn-fillings to $\frac{p}{q}$ Dehn-fillings along the figure-$8$ knot with $|q|\geqslant 2.$ We note that our approach also works for the integral Dehn-fillings, and is up to details the same as Ohtsuki's, except for $p=\pm 5.$ Also, our approach is more conceptual in the sense that it is based on the understanding of the underlying geometric picture (see Section \ref{geometry}) and requires a minimal use of numerical computations (see Remark \ref{only}).
-The argument in Section \ref{preest} can be directly applied to rationally Dehn-filling $3$-manifold along other knots, and together with Section \ref{geometry} can be considered as a reinforcement of Ohtsuki's method.
+The main result of this article is our first attempt to understand the asymptotic behavior of the Reshetikhin-Turaev and the Turaev-Viro invariants under Dehn-surgeries, which generalizes Ohtsuki's result from integral Dehn-surgeries to rational Dehn-surgeries along the figure-$8$ knot.
+We note that our approach also works for the integral Dehn-surgeries, and is up to details the same as Ohtsuki's.
+A new idea in our approach is a use of the reciprocity of generalized Gaussian sum in the simplification of our formula for the Reshetikhin-Turaev invariants.
+Another new feature is that we clarify the geometric meaning of the critical values of certain involved functions relating them to the desired geometric quantities (see Section \ref{geometry}), which previously could only be done by numerical computations.
+The argument in Section \ref{computation} can be directly applied to rationally Dehn-filled $3$-manifold along any other knot, and together with Section \ref{geometry} provide a reinforcement of Ohtsuki's method.